 "Am I a bad person?"
 It seems to be a fairly common question.
 Searching for that question on Google yields 263 million hits.
 I've also seen it raised in the blogosphere.
 Regardless of what the answer may or may not seem to be, though, is it a valid and/or useful question?
 What exactly is a… Continue reading Am I a Bad Person?
 Or Is That the Wrong Question?

 Kapa65 on Pixabay Self-esteem is not a static concept, nor is it all-or-nothing, although it may sometimes feel like it.
 To use perhaps not the greatest analogy, it's like a treehouse that you build.
 Sometimes external events can knock out rungs to the ladder up to the treehouse, or sometimes they cause more significant structural… Continue reading The Self-Esteem Treehouse

 Katzenfee50 on Pixabay “Don’t compare yourself to others.
 You have no idea what their journey is all about.” - Regina Brett The internet makes it very difficult not to compare ourselves to other people.
 There they are, in their Instagram-perfect photos and their seemingly amazing lives.
-Perhaps the "nice" thing to do would be to… Continue reading How Do I Compare Thee… Comparison & Mental Health
+Perhaps the "nice" thing to do would be to… Continue reading The Mental Health Effects of Comparison to Others

 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term is codependency.
 We hear about codependency often, particularly in relation to addiction.
 What does it actually mean, though?
 GoodTherapy's website says: "Codependency involves sacrificing one’s personal needs to try to meet the needs of others.
 Someone who is… Continue reading What Is… Codependency